groupdocs-signature/GroupDocs.Signature-Products/templates/examples/update/_barcode_java.md

         // such Id might be got as a result of search operation String id = "07f83369-318b-41ad-a843-732417b912c2";

-        // provide signature features to updat
+        // provide signature features to update
         // set up particular signature id
         BarcodeSignature signatureToUpdate = new BarcodeSignature(id);